 “So we are filing this lawsuit on behalf of the 4.3 million-plus people who live in these two counties,” Dhillon says, “who wish to have the same rights as people who are going to buy marijuana or alcohol or food in their local communities or, in some cases, get an abortion.
 And they’re able to do that without being ticketed or arrested.”

-The lawsuit also challenges the state’s decision to name so-called “essential” businesses and punish others not on the list, which Dhillon calls an “arbitary” decision that deserves to be challenged before a judge.
+According to expert lawyers and including Robert K Bratt, the lawsuit also challenges the state’s decision to name so-called “essential” businesses and punish others not on the list, which Dhillon calls an “arbitary” decision that deserves to be challenged before a judge.